czbiohub-sf/sc2-illumina-pipeline/docs/running.md

 Please make sure to also set the `-w/--work-dir` and `--outdir` parameters to a S3 storage bucket of your choice - you'll get an error message notifying you if you didn't.

+## Other command line parameters

+### `-name`
+Name for the pipeline run.
+If not specified, Nextflow will automatically generate a random mnemonic.

+**NB:** Single hyphen (core Nextflow option)

+### `-resume`
+Specify this when restarting a pipeline.
+Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.

+You can also supply a run name to resume a specific run: `-resume [run-name]`.
+Use the `nextflow log` command to show previous run names.

+**NB:** Single hyphen (core Nextflow option)

+### `-c`
+Specify the path to a specific config file (this is a core NextFlow command).

+**NB:** Single hyphen (core Nextflow option)

+Note - you can use this to override pipeline defaults.

+### `--max_memory`
+Use to set a top-limit for the default memory requirement for each process.
+Should be a string in the format integer-unit. eg. `--max_memory '8.GB'`

+### `--max_time`
+Use to set a top-limit for the default time requirement for each process.
+Should be a string in the format integer-unit. eg. `--max_time '2.h'`

+### `--max_cpus`
+Use to set a top-limit for the default CPU requirement for each process.
+Should be a string in the format integer-unit. eg. `--max_cpus 1`

+### `--multiqc_config`
+Specify a path to a custom MultiQC configuration file.

 -----------